BerringDC/BDC_qc/README.md

 The data collected by fishing vessels of opportunity, i.e. with sensors attached to fishing gear, is aimed to be interoperable and used by different users with different requirements.
 In order to maximize (re)usability, the data is quality controlled and flagged to characterize data.
 Flags are always included in the data delivery, to optimize data reliability and consistency.

-Quality checks are based on the tests described by IOOS (U.S. Integrated Ocean Observing System, 2020) and the Argo network (Wong et al., 2020).
+Quality checks are mainly based on the tests described by IOOS (U.S. Integrated Ocean Observing System, 2020), EuroGOOS (EuroGOOS DATA-/MEQ working group, 2010), the Glider network (U.S. Integrated Ocean Observing System, 2016) and the Argo network (Wong et al., 2020).

 The flags used by BDC to indicate QC status are based on existing standards defined by other programs and datasets for oceanographic observations.
 Flags are indicated in table 1.